ldb/vaulter-white/README.md

 ```

 - `command` is optional and can be passed as command line argument as well (for example: `vaulter-white -c config.yaml bash -c env`).
-- `secretId` will be read from environment variables (eihter at `secretIdEnv` as configured or at `VAULT_SECRET_ID`) if not configured.
+- `secretId` will be read from environment variables (either at `secretIdEnv` as configured or at `VAULT_SECRET_ID`) if not configured.
 This makes it easy to include vaulter-white in Docker images that are built by CI.
 - `secrets` is optional as well.
 Any keys not listed there will be exported as `SECRETNAME_KEY=value`.

-_Note:_ Secret values should always store flat data types and no marshalled data (e.g JSON Objects).
+_Note:_ Secret values should always store flat data types and no marshaled data (e.g JSON Objects).
 Values that are not strings will be exported as JSON.

 ## Run

 To pass the configuration use the `-c` flag: `vaulter-white -c configuration.yaml`
-If no command was specified in the configuration it should be passed as a commandline argumant: `vaulter-white -c config.yaml bash -c env`
+If no command was specified in the configuration it should be passed as a commandline argument: `vaulter-white -c config.yaml bash -c env`